 Debra Leigh Scott is an "arts and edu-preneur" -- a writer, playwright, educator.
 She is the author of a collection called Other Likely Stories.
 Her current projects include a documentary/book project about the meltdown of American universities, both titled 'Junct: The Trashing of Higher Ed. in America.
 She and her film partner, Chris LaBree, of 2255 Films, are co-producers of the documentary.
 Debra also blogs as The Homeless Adjunct.

 As a scholar and educator, Debra's interests includes work in world religions, experiential spirituality, literature, the intersection between art, culture and history.
-She teaches university courses in the humanities, in creative writing, and in interdisciplinary exploration.
+For nearly 20 years, she taught university courses in the humanities, in creative writing, and in interdisciplinary exploration.
 Beginning in late 2017, she left her work on the corporatized university campus, despairing over the ways in which academia in America has been overrun -- suffering what she calls "corporate colonization".
 Since then, she has focused on all the other activities in her busy life.

 For more information about any of the above, or to invite Debra Leigh to read, speak or screen her film, please contact her.